 Mike is the founder and editor of Greeting Card Poet.

-You’re on the Funny Retirement Messages and Sayings page.
+You’re on Funny Retirement Messages and Sayings, page 3 of 3